-United Airlines flights mostly arrive and depart Denver at gates on the B Concourse, though some also use gates on the A concourse.
-Connecting passengers to other United flights can do so without exiting the TSA secure area either on the same concourse or using the underground automated people mover to go to the other concourse.
+United Airlines flights arrive and depart Denver at gates on the B Concourse.
+Connecting passengers to other United flights can do so without exiting the TSA secure area.
+(In some cases United flights may use gates on the A Concourse and should use the underground automated people mover to go to the other concourse without exiting the secure area.)
 United’s check-in counters and baggage claim are on the Main Terminal’s West side.

 Embracing its cowboy and mining past and mixing it with a forward-looking attitude, the Denver metropolitan area of nearly 3 million people is the hub of the spectacular Rocky Mountain region for skiing as well as year-round outdoor activities.